Meet Dan Jarvis

 Dan felt responsible for losing Doug since finding the IED's as the lead truck commander was his responsibility.

-Due to multiple combat injuries, Dan retired from the Army on September 11, 2014, and returned to Winter Haven, Florida.
-He quickly traded one uniform for another by reentering the law enforcement profession.
-Unfortunately, his combat injuries forced his retirement from law enforcement in May of 2017.
-Dan served as a Deputy for approximately 7 years in roles of Crime Suppression Team (CST), Narcotics Investigations, Uniform Patrol and Community Oriented Policing.
+Due to multiple combat-related injuries, Dan retired from the Army on September 11, 2014, and returned to Winter Haven, Florida.
+He quickly transitioned from one uniform to another, reentering the law enforcement profession.
+Unfortunately, his combat injuries led to his retirement from law enforcement in May of 2017.
+During his career, Dan served as a Deputy for approximately seven years in roles such as Crime Suppression Team (CST), Narcotics Investigations, Uniform Patrol, and Community-Oriented Policing.

-When COVID 19 hit the world 22ZERO had to regroup and began developing their own methods for healing traumatic stress and negative emotional triggers.
-We developed the Tactical Resiliency Training (TRT) and it comprises the Trauma Resiliency Protocol (TRP) and the Emotions Management Process (EMP).
-To date 22ZERO has healed more than 10,000 men, women and children.
+When COVID-19 impacted the world, Dan and the organization had to adapt quickly.
+In response, the organization began developing its own methods for addressing traumatic stress and negative emotional triggers.
+This led to Dan creating the Tactical Resiliency Training (TRT), which included the Trauma Resiliency Protocol (TRP) and the Emotions Management Process (EMP).
+To date, the nonprofit has successfully helped more than 10,000 men, women, and children find healing.
+TRP and EMP are now combined into one method The Trauma Resiliency Protocol-Peer Rescue (TRP-PR) and all are patent pending.

-Dan has formed the training company, Tactical Resiliency USA, LLC to bring healing to the masses within the first responder and veteran worlds.
-We are training Licensed Professionals, Pastoral Counselors and Peer Support with agencies such as the U.S. Border Patrol, Sheriff’s Offices, Police Departments and Fire Departments.
+Dan founded Tactical Resiliency USA, LLC (TRUSA) to expand this mission, focusing on bringing healing to the first responder agencies and the veteran communities.
+The company trains licensed professionals, pastoral counselors, and peer support teams within agencies such as the U.S. Border Patrol, Sheriff’s Offices, Police Departments, and Fire Departments.

-The future's looking brighter for our American Heroes, though the mountain to climb is steep we are climbing it one step at a time.
+While the challenges ahead are significant, the future is looking brighter for our American heroes.
+Although the journey is long, we are making progress one step at a time.

 Meet Abel Rodriguez